m-rajitha/Lowes-kafka-usecase/Kafka_connect/kafka_connect_installation.md

 ## Prerequisites

 - A running Kafka cluster
-- Java Development Kit (JDK) 8 or higher installed
+- Java Development Kit (JDK) 8 or higher installed (using JDK 17 - Recommended)
 - Kafka Connect binaries (part of the Kafka download package)

 Note: In our case , all the pre-requiste are satisfied